-Under the Fixed-term Parliaments Act, a general election can be held only if parliament votes for one or the government loses a vote of no confidence.
+Under the Fixed-term Parliaments Act, a general election can be held only if parliament votes for one or the government loses a vote of confidence.

 The DUP does not want Jeremy Corbyn, the Labour opposition leader, as prime minister.
 As long as May’s deal has not passed, the DUP will continue to support the government.